Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 Is There a Late Enrollment Penalty for a Medicare Supplement Plan?

-There are not late enrollment penalties for Medicare supplement plans.
-Your enrollment period for a Medicare supplement plan starts once you enroll in Part B and lasts six months.
-While you will not have to pay a late enrollment penalty if you miss your enrollment period, you will have to undergo medical underwriting when applying for your Medicare supplement plans.
-Feel free to view your Medicare supplement rates online.
+Thankfully, there are no late enrollment penalties for Medicare Supplement plans.
+Your enrollment period for a Medicare Supplement plan starts once you enroll in Part B and lasts for six months.
+While you won’t have to pay a late enrollment penalty if you miss your Medicare Supplement open enrollment period, you’ll have to undergo medical underwriting when applying for your Medicare Supplement plans.